picario/xpoapi/doc/Designs/Overview.md

 ####Add Design
 When you click on the ‘Add Design’ button a small window will pop-up allowing you to upload new design files to your PicarioXPO account. <br/>
-You can click on the ‘Choose file’ button to browse to your folders on your pc and select the desired file(s) by hand.<br/>
+You can click on the ‘Choose file’ button to browse your pc and select the desired file(s) by hand.<br/>
 Or you can ‘drag and drop’ the file(s) to the Add Design window and the upload process will begin automatically.<br/>
 The file types which are supported as designs are: pft, jpeg, png, bmp and tiff.